 Meikleour Beech Hedges, Perth and Kinross

-Outside of the village of Meikleour in Perthshire is the world’s largest and tallest hedges (they are mentioned in the Guinness Book of Records).
+Outside of the village of Meikleour in Perthshire is the world’s largest and tallest hedges (they are even mentioned in the Guinness Book of Records).

-The hedge follows the A93 for more than 600 yards and it’s now more than 85 feet high.
+The hedge follows the A93 for more than 600 yards, and it’s now more than 85 feet high.
 It was planted by Jean Mercer and her husband Robert Murray Nairne in 1745.

 Local tradition says it is so high because the hedge is growing towards heaven as so many of the men who planted it was killed in 1746 at the Battle of Culloden.

 From the bottom you cannot quite see the top of this hedge, so the feeling like looking up to proper skyscraper makes this place a unique one.
 It is also important to add that the colours of these trees are changing in the autumn.
 Therefore, the views are even more spectacular.

 Additionally, you can always say that you have seen a place listed in the Guinness Book of Records, that is the achievement itself.